antoniczapski/research-llm/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

 Research about new ways of training language models.
-Introducing intermediate generation tokens (notes) as a way of increasing compute per answer.
+Introducing intermediate generation tokens (notes) as a way of increasing time the model spends on deducing the answer.

 ## Project Organization

 ```
-├── LICENSE            <- Open-source license if one is chosen
+├── LICENSE            <- Open-source license
 ├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
 ├── README.md          <- The top-level README for developers using this project.
 ├── data